-I am the Research Director of the NSR programme.
+I am recently retired as the Research Director of the NSR programme at Tampere University, Finland, and am visiting professor at CHEER, University of Sussex.
 I started my career with a PhD in public administration at the University of Manchester, but a period as a senior tax inspector in the UK combined with significant changes in the way in which the public sector operated from the 1980s gave me a very different perspective on how ‘the public’ can be understood and managed.
 I returned to the academy, but this time as a critical accounting academic.
 Throughout my career I have pursued how regimes of accounting and management control discursively frame organisations.

-My principal research interest now how the funding and management of knowledge creating organisations, especially universities, affects them and the knowledge that they produce.
+My principal research interest now how the funding and management of knowledge-creating organisations, especially universities, affects them and the knowledge that they produce.
 In particular, I address how the increasing financialisation and marketisation of universities globally is affecting them.
-I am currently exploring senior pay packages in universities and exploring the effects and implications of student loan systems.
+I am currently exploring the effects and implications of student loan systems.
+I have a substantial stream of work on the financing of private education.
 I also work in the field of critical studies in tax and undertake qualitative work on trade credit in the UK.